Sahadat-Abdulmalik/Konga-Checkout---Selenium-Invalid-Card-Test/README.md

 ---

-## Key Takeaways
-✔ Demonstrates functional UI automation of an e-commerce checkout
-✔ Performs negative testing using invalid payment data
-✔ Shows tester understanding of real-world payment gateway constraints
-✔ Highlights ability to scope and document automation limitations
-✔ Suitable for QA portfolios and learning assignments
+What This Project Showcases

+- Online checkout automation

+- Exploration of failed payment scenarios (invalid card)

+- Practical tester perspective on payment gateways and limitations

 ## Conclusion